All Episodes

 Totally.

-These guys are the only ones that fight every day for their promises and for the president and for his agenda, and all these other people are so pathetically weak, it's embarrassing.
+These guys are the only ones that fight every day for their promises and for the president and for his agenda.

-Oh, yeah, we'll repeal the replaced Obamacare.
+Oh, yeah, we'll repeal and replace Obamacare.

 Where were you when you were needed?

-800 nine four one Sean, if you want to be a part of the program.
+All right, 25 now till the top of the hour, 800-941, Sean, if you want to be a part of the program.

-All right, so Alexandria Ocasio Cortez and her new green deal for America.
+All right, so Alexandria Ocasio-Cortez and her new Green Deal for America.

-You know, the one where we're gonna have to rebuild every house and building in ten years, and uh we're gonna get rid of all fossil fuels, we'll no longer have the combustion engine.
+You know, the one where we're going to have to rebuild every house and building in 10 years, and we're going to get rid of all fossil fuels.

-We're gonna only only clean and renewable energy, no nuclear energy even.
+We'll get only clean and renewable energy, no nuclear energy even.

-And what happens when that fails, just like Obamacare failed, keep your doctor, keep your plan, and save money.
+Keep your doctor, keep your plan, and save money.

 None of those promises were kept at all.